dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

 The element to which a field will be bound is searched sequentially one by one (without skipping unknown elements).
 If the tag of a next element doesn't match the field tag that field is considered unbound.
-This mode is used when strong document validation is required.
+This mode is used when the strong document validation is required.
 If you parse a large document it is the best choice because it works in predictable time since it doesn't require any look-ahead operations.

 .. grid:: 2